ahodge/Game-Audio-Harmonization-Tutorial/README.md

 Now we will create a new Cocoa Touch Class (File > New > File... > iOS > Source > Cocoa Touch Class).
 This is going to subclass NSObject, and we'll name the class “Selector”.
 In reggae music, a selector is a person who assists the disc jockey by selecting the next record to be played.
 That's exactly what this script is going to do for us, the game's DJ, hence the name!

 Once you've created this class, you should see its associated header and implementation files in an Xcode window.
 Select the header file.
-We're going to add two lines after the interface declaration and before the @end line:
+We're going to add two lines after the interface declaration and before the @end line.

 <code>
 	+(Selector*)mySelector;
 	-(void)openMusicLibrary;

 </code>

 The first is a class method which we will use to set up a singleton called mySelector.
 The second is an instance method in which we will open the MPMediaPickerController.
 Save the header file and switch to Selector's implementation file.
 Switch its extension from .m to .mm – this tells Xcode to treat this particular class as Objective-C++.
 This will make sense soon.